 What Does Cellulose Insulation Look Like?

-Cellulose insulation is extremely environmentally friendly, made of up to 85 percent recycled materials.
-It is generally gray or brown in color.
+Cellulose insulation is extremely environmentally friendly, made of up to 85% recycled materials.
+It’s generally gray or brown.

 Cellulose insulation has many benefits over traditional fiberglass insulation.
 It doesn’t pose a health risk, holds R-value well even in extreme cold weather and fills the space better to prevent gaps that let in air.